HOW TO GET STARTED

 Gloves - Either kart racing gloves, or motorcycle road racing gloves.

 Find a time to visit the track when there is not a scheduled event (visit G&J Kartway.com for the full track schedule).
 If you can, plan to meet an existing member or group at the track for help and guidance.
-Starting with a good standard kart setup, including tire pressures and gearing, can go a long way toward helping build confidence in the driver.

 Focus on building a smooth driving style, without harsh or abrupt inputs to the steering wheel or pedals.
 Pay attention to placing your kart on the racing line in the corners, where you observed on your track walk, and holding a consistent line on the straights, without weaving.
 Work in intervals of 5-10 laps at a time to avoid over-tiring yourself quickly.
 Do not forget to top off your fuel tank, oil your chain, and check your lug nut torques periodically as you run laps.

-As you build speed, focus on doing longer runs, and extending the periods of time on-throttle before the corners.
-Your ultimate goal is to spend almost no time “coasting” into and through corners and instead either be on-throttle, accelerating toward them, and then quickly braking for them.
-Try to build confidence and consistency such that you can run a full race length (8-10 laps) with every lap being within a 1 second window of each other, with no major mistakes.
+Try to build confidence and consistency such that you can run a full race length (8-10 laps) with every lap being within a 1 second window of each other with no major mistakes.
 Then try narrowing that window further.
 This will take many sessions, or days, at the track.
 But building consistency is key to running safely when other karts are on track with you.

 RACE DAY SCHEDULE